nsourlos/MONAI_tutorials_with_W-B/README.md

-# MONAI_tutorials_with_W-B
+# MONAI tutorials with Weights and Biases
-Reimplementation of MONAI tutorials with Weights and Biases to run in Google Colab GPU Original files taken from https://github.com/Project-MONAI/tutorials
+Reimplementation of MONAI tutorials with Weights and Biases (https://wandb.ai/) sweeps for hyperparameter optimization to run in Google Colab GPU.
+Original files taken from https://github.com/Project-MONAI/tutorials.